evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 ---
 title: VOYAH FREE
 linktitle: "FREE"
 description: "VOYAH FREE is an all-electric SUV with a WLTP range of up to 500 km (311 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true